russellw/jsclean/README.md

 - Formats code in standard layout, fixing readability of ill-formatted code and allowing a consistent style to be automatically enforced throughout a project.

-- Applies minor syntactic changes (adds missing semicolons and optional braces, ensures array and object literals always have trailing commas and the final case of a switch statement always has a trailing break when no other terminator statement is present) that don't change the meaning of code but make it easier to make changes without introducing errors.
+- Applies syntactic changes (add missing semicolons and optional braces, replace `==` with `===`, ensure array and object literals always have trailing commas and the final case of a `switch` always has a trailing `break` when no other terminator statement is present) that eliminate common sources of error and inconsistency.

-- Optionally replaces `==` with `===`.
-In principle this could change the meaning of correct code, which is why it's not enabled by default, but in practice it's almost always the right thing to do, and eliminates a common source of error and inconsistency.
+- Provides an API that allows parsing, syntactic transformation and formatted code generation to be accessed separately or together.

 ### Installation